 The more we start babbling about technical issues, the more the focus moves away from the artistic concepts.

 As for the background information of the image (place, time, reason I was there): In a time, where you can track the origin of a photo online at the spot and people on flickr give away every detail of their metadata to you, I love the idea of giving back photography some of its mistery.
 I want people to try and figure out where the picture has been taken, and what I meant when giving it this title.
-If you see my images on flickr you will notice that almost no title gives away clear information.

 Why I post some images on this blog that are generally much less appreciated than others